-Residents may house same-sex guests in their rooms for limited periods (no more than three consecutive nights) at no additional cost.
+Residents may house same-sex guests in their rooms for limited periods (no more than three consecutive nights and no more than 4 nights total per month) at no additional cost.
 Overnight guest is defined as any individuals spending the night after the visitation hours (see section below).
 Residents may host one overnight guest at a time and must be present during the time of the visit.
+All guests must be at least 17 years of age or an immediate family member of the resident.

 The University reserves the right to withdraw guest privileges if a guest or host does not abide by University rules and regulations.
-An overnight guest housing agreement must be filed with the Residential Living Office.